OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

     EC2=[
       AMI="ami-xxxxx" ]

-OpenNebula will use the first portion (from NAME to NIC) in the above template when the VM is scheduled to a local virtualization node, and the EC2 section when the VM is scheduled to an EC2 node (ie, when the VM is going to be launched in Amazon EC2).
+OpenNebula will use the first portion (from NAME to NIC) in the above template when the VM is scheduled to a local virtualization node, and the EC2 section when the VM is scheduled to an EC2 node (i.e. when the VM is going to be launched in Amazon EC2).

 Testing
 ================================================================================

-You must create a template file containing the information of the AMIs you want to launch.
-Additionally if you have an elastic IP address you want to use with your EC2 instances, you can specify it as an optional parameter.
+You must create a template file containing the information on the AMIs you want to launch.
+Additionally, if you have an elastic IP address you want to use with your EC2 instances, you can specify it as an optional parameter.

 .. code::